NotAWiz4rd/webprog/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+The production flag will automatically be used when using the configured build script.

+##Deploy
+Build the project, then copy the contents of the /dist/webprog/ folder into the base directory (where the index.html shall reside) of the webserver.

 ## Running unit tests